Treating evaporative dry eye and blepharitis with petrolatum next to the eye

 - I wipe off the petrolatum (with facial or toilet tissue) and reapply fresh when it seems to lose its effectiveness, which is normally at roughly one to three hour intervals.

-- At bedtime, I use about three times as much petrolatum, again on lower and upper lids.
+- At bedtime, I use about three times as much petrolatum, again on

 - I found petrolatum for sale in a tube marked "100% pure petroleum jelly" and "White petrolatum, USP".